microsoft/CCF/doc/audit/python_library.rst

 Tutorial
 --------

 This tutorial demonstrates how to parse the ledger produced by a CCF node.
-It shows a very basic example which loops through all transactions in the ledger and counts how many times all keys in a target key-value store table are updated.
+It shows a very basic example which loops through all transactions in the ledger and displays the content of all updates to a well-known built-in table.

 First, the paths to the ledger directories should be set: